Ada-Developers-Academy/ada-precourse-v2/preparing-for-ada/installfest.md

 It's important to ensure that everyone has all the right tools, with compatible versions, so we can successfully begin programming along with the Ada curriculum.

+### !callout-info

+## A Mac laptop is required

+Students are required to use a Mac computer for this curriculum to ensure all tools will work as expected and instructors will be able to help troubleshoot.

+Students are welcome to use their own Mac machines or borrow one from friends or family.
+If a machine is borrowed it must:
+- be a personally owned machine (not a computer provided by someone's place of work)
+- be available to use for the full duration of the program to avoid losing working time by transferring machines mid-cohort

+Ada Developers Academy maintains a small library of loaner laptops for students for whom purchasing a laptop would be a financial impediment to participating in the program.
+- For a refresher on our machine requirements check out the FAQs for [the core program on the Ada Developers Academy website](https://adadevelopersacademy.org/ada-core/).
+- For more information on the Loaner Laptop Program, please check out the "[EQUIPMENT: WIFI HOTSPOTS, LOANER LAPTOPS](https://sites.google.com/adadevelopersacademy.org/adacorehub/faqs/student-resources#h.jh91lprgmge1)" section of the Core Hub site's Student Resources page.

+### !end-callout

-Many students will have some set of these tools installed already, but be sure to read through all of these instructions to make sure they are compatible.
+Many students will have some set of the required tools installed already, but be sure to read through all of these instructions to make sure they are compatible.
 If any of these instructions are unclear, try asking for help in Slack (after it's been installed).

 Note that many of these tools are under regular development, and may have newer versions than are listed here.
 Generally, any version the same or newer than what is mentioned in the instructions will be fine, but be sure to ask in Slack if there is any uncertainty about the correct versions of the required software.